konsumer/lovesongs/README.md

 This is where I start to expand on what original xm/s3m/it format can do, and expand beyond what my lil gameboy thing needs.
 I might not do all of these, just some ideas.

 * as many tracks as you like (with scrolling in editor)
 * as many notes in pattern as you like (with scrolling in editor)
 * mouse/extended-keyboard support, in a special mode (make it more like a classic tracker, if you have peripherals & turn on that mode)
 * higher-resolution support
 * multi-player: several people with joysticks can control different parts (for exmaple set one as "editor" and others as jammers on different instruments)
 * split-screen multiplayer: many players can use a portion of the screen with their own controllers
 * plugins!
+Use love, luajit, or patch the built-ins to make it all work the way you want
+* use internet to make lists of plugin & instrument presets (from a central repo) that you can install

 #### plugin ideas